ksharnoff/pass/README.md

 #### `/home`
 ![Picture of /home](https://github.com/ksharnoff/pass/blob/main/examples/:home%20Medium.jpeg)

 `/home` is the starting screen once you’ve logged in.
 There’s nothing going on yet.
 The text on the left details the possible commands.
+A command that was written on the side after this picture is `/quit` which quits the application.

 #### `/help`
 ![Picture of /help](https://github.com/ksharnoff/pass/blob/main/examples/:help%20Medium.jpeg)